h15200/notes/go.md

   - when sending data over the network, data is usually converted into []byte
 - rune // alias for int32
   // represents a Unicode code point
+	- a `range loop` will treat each char as a int32 or Rune
+	- a for loop ove indices and referencing by `myString[i]` will treat char as a uint8 or Byte

 - a single quote declaration of a char will be a rune `myRune = 'a'` while a double quote will default to a string
 - float32 float64
 - complex64 complex128 (square roots, imaginary nums)